krevanth/ZAP/README.txt

 Synthesis has been run with Vivado 2021.2 (64-Bit).
 Design uses default parameters with -mode out_of_context for synthesis.
 Resources refer to 7 series FPGA.
-Synthesis has been run with the highest speed grade.
+Synthesis has been run with the highest speed grade with synthesis set to "PerformanceOptimized" mode.

 +----------+-------+---------------------+
 | Ref Name |  Used | Functional Category |